Nellie Yu Roung Ling: Later life

-Shortly after the fall of the Qing Empire, in 1912, Roung Ling had married Dan Pao Tchao, a nephew of Tang Shao-yi, who studied at the École spéciale militaire de Saint-Cyr in France, and was counsellor in the office of the Republican president with the rank of general.
+Shortly after the fall of the Qing Empire, in 1912, Roung Ling married Dan Pao Tchao, a nephew of Tang Shao-yi, who studied at the École spéciale militaire de Saint-Cyr in France, and was counsellor in the office of the Republican president with the rank of general.
 During the Republican era (1912–1949), she was appointed Mistress of Ceremonies to President Li Yuan-hung, and the couple enjoyed a prominent position in Peking high society.
-It was a happy marriage, however, she probably had a secret relationship with Saint-John Perse, a French poet-diplomat who served as secretary to the French embassy in Peking from 1916 to 1921.
+It was a happy marriage; however, she probably had a secret relationship with Saint-John Perse, a French poet-diplomat who served as secretary to the French embassy in Peking from 1916 to 1921.
 A few years later, she confided in Hélène Hoppenot that Perse never loved her, but she was useful to him for obtaining information from the Republic's high society.

 During the 1920s, she organised numerous charity performances and participated in many other charity events.
 In 1921, she gave a speech in English about her life in the Manchu imperial court at the Teng Shih K'ou Congregational Church, in aid of the "School for Poor Children" charity funds.

 The American writer Grace Seton-Thompson met Roung Ling while being greeted in a public audience with President Li Yuan-hung.
 "The event was organised by Madame Dan, mistress of ceremonies to the president.
-She is also Madame President's (吳敬君) contact with the diplomatic circles in Peking", Thompson wrote in her travelogue Chinese Lanterns, "she skillfully combines the elegance of the West and the nobility of the East, forming a charm beyond imagination. [...]
+She is also Madame President's (吳敬君) contact with the diplomatic circles in Peking", Thompson wrote in her travelogue Chinese Lanterns; "she skillfully combines the elegance of the West and the nobility of the East, forming a charm beyond imagination. [...]
 But, these are not all the factors that make up her personality.
 The 'secret' lies in her femininity from the inside out, in a warm and loving heart.
 Those cumbersome rituals actually take up very little of her time.
 She has devoted her life to charity, which has almost become a habit."